A mixture of several crafts, but essentially building machines to harness wind, water and animal power to drive machinery.

 Issues affecting the viability of the craft

-- Lack of knowledge of regional variations and techniques resulting in loss of heritage
+- Skills: A lack of knowledge of regional variations and techniques resulting in loss of heritage

 - Ageing workforce: Some of the very experienced Millwrights are nearing retirement with very few entering the profession and the skills are not being passed on